Outpatient Parenteral Antibiotic Therapy (OPAT) Conference & Workshops

 LUNCH BREAK, EXHBITION & POSTERS

-SESSION FOUR: OPAT in Practice
+SESSION THREE: OPAT in Practice

 Chair: Ann Noble, NHS Lothian